TobiasRitschel/hi-solve/README.md

   f(x) = 0.

-The method is inspired by (and essentially an attempt at generalizing) the iterative methods for solving cubic equations of state described by Olivera-Fuentes (1993).
+The method is inspired by (and essentially an attempt at generalizing) the iterative methods for solving cubic equations of state summarized in the technical report by Olivera-Fuentes (1993).

 The key idea is to truncate the terms in the Taylor expansion of f(x) and approximate the powers in the polynomial.
 As a consequence, the computation of the update in each iteration of numerical method also becomes iterative.